-I’m an Associate Professor in the departments of Political Science, Asian Studies and Science, Technology & Society at Union College in New York, and I was the Director of Asian Studies (2019-22).
+I am Professor of Political Science, Asian Studies and Science, Technology & Society at Union College in New York, and I was the Director of Asian Studies (2019-22).
 You can connect with me on LinkedIn.

 In 2021-22, I was a Council on Foreign Relations International Affairs Fellow for Tenured International Relations Scholars (IAF-TIRS), through which I worked at the World Bank in the Trade & International Integration Research Group.